pingcap/tidb/docs/design/2021-06-23-spilled-unparallel-hashagg.md

 ### Scenario Tests

-* In a scenario where aggregate executor use too many memory, this feature helps reduce memory usage and run the sql successfully.
+* When the unparallel-agg exceeds the memory quota, this feature helps reduce memory usage and run the sql successfully.
+* When the parallel-agg exceeds the memory quota, the SQL will be canceled before.
+After the agg-concurrency args are set to 1, the SQL can run successfully.
+* When the ndv of the data is low, the SQL contains distinct function will be canceled before.
+After the agg-concurrency args are set to 1, the SQL can run successfully.
+* When the ndv of the data is high, the SQL contains distinct function will be canceled before.
+After the agg-concurrency args are set to 1, the SQL can be canceled successfully if there is insufficient memory.

 ### Compatibility Tests